labaikie/petssup/README.md

     - This full-stack app is developed with Ruby on Rails.
     - It utilizes PostgreSQL as its database.
     - Javascript and JQuery were used to create modals, as well as user-responsive CSS styling.
+    - Four models have been created and are CRUDible (User, Post, Comment, Sound).
+    - The app is RESTful.
+    - The app also has an API access point; post data are accessible externally.

 3. Unsolved Problems
     - The app currently does not allow users to befriend other users